-The Equality Act says that any detriment suffered as a result of disability can constitute discrimination.
-This is new to disability discrimination law and can cover any detriment you undergo, for example being put through an unreasonable disciplinary procedure, being dismissed, etc. If any actions by your employer arise from your disability they may be unlawful.
-For example, if you are dismissed for having a poor attendance record and the majority of your days off are directly related to your disability, this may be discrimination arising from disability.
+The Equality Act says that any unfavourable treatment, sometimes called a detriment, suffered as a result of disability can constitute discrimination.
+This is relatively new to disability discrimination law and can cover any detriment you undergo, for example being put through an unreasonable disciplinary procedure, being dismissed, etc.

+If any actions by your employer arise from your disability they may be unlawful.
+For example, if you are dismissed for having a poor attendance record and the majority of your days off are directly related to your disability, this might be discrimination arising from disability.